orchest/orchest/docs/source/getting_started/installation.md

 ### Scarse (CPU) resources - tweak DNS settings

-This section applies mostly for single-node deployments (e.g. using minikube) as otherwise you can configure your Kubernetes cluster to scale with respect to the current load.
+This section applies mostly to single-node deployments (e.g. using minikube) as otherwise you can configure your Kubernetes cluster to scale with respect to the current load.

 During times of CPU resource contention, the [CoreDNS](https://coredns.io/) pod could start failing